Tomcatmandoo/mistercat/src/projects/MoJ_2.md

       It also produced MI reports and allowed Ministers to have read-only views of the PQs relating to their department.
   - src: Project_PQs_7.jpg
     description: |
-      I designed this map of the service to show the mechanics and interdependancies of the PQ tracker tool.
+      Process mapping the service to show the mechanics and interdependancies of the PQ tracker tool.
   - src: Project_PQs_8.jpg
     description: |
-      This is me working something out.
-I usually do this in an 20th century style with pen and paper.
+      Working things out in 20th century style with pen and paper.

 ---
-I worked in a team at MoJ Digital Services who collaborated with the MoJ Parliamentary Branch (who field parliamentary questions) for 20 weeks to produce the UK government’s first open source parliamentary questions (PQs) tracking tool.
+Working in a multi-disciplinary team at MoJ Digital Services, collaborating with the MoJ Parliamentary Branch (who field parliamentary questions) for 20 weeks to produce the UK government’s first open source parliamentary questions (PQs) tracking tool.

 MPs and Peers will ask regularly ask questions of government departments, who are obliged to get them answered and returned in a timely manner.
 Our aims were to be able to make the processes of doing this at MoJ Parliamentary Branch much more effective, whilst being able to track the progress of every parliamentary question.